 The Free and Reduced Lunch Application is Now Available Online

 It is faster and easier for parents to apply for free and reduced meals.
 This service enables families to receive program benefits faster than using the paper application.
 Your application is electronically submitted directly to the central office for processing.
-If you have any questions, please do not hesitate to email Eileen George or by phone, 215-619-8000 ext 1120.
+If you have any questions, please contact Katie Meyer by email or phone, 215-619-8000 ext 1110.

 Need a computer with Internet access?
 Computers with Internet access are available at either branch of the Wissahickon Valley Public Library!